This post may contain affiliate links. Please read my disclaimer for more information.

 Your diet is the primary source of energy, so it should never be compromised.
 Whatever food you intake accounts for the calorie you’d be needing to function correctly throughout the day.

 Water and fluids are essential and a necessity for your body.
-Without enough water, you will experience fatigue, low energy, withdrawal symptoms.
-It’s no secret that the human body is 60% water and that we cannot survive without it.
+Without enough water, you will experience fatigue and low energy.
+It’s no secret that the human body is 60% water and cannot survive without it.

 So, hydrate your body with enough fluids.
 If water is too much to drink all day long, increase your capacity by one glass every day.
 Along with water, eat juicy fruits like watermelon, oranges, etc.